i20/promise/README.md

 ---

 Alternatively, you can create a new promise that will not be executed right away by using the constructor `new Promise(function (resolve, reject, notify) { ... })`.
-The `Promise` object created will be executed only once `Promise#execute()` will be called :
+The `Promise` object created will be executed only once `Promise#run()` will be called :

 ```javascript
 var myPromise = new Promise(function (resolve, reject, notify) {